sebasmos/satellite.extractor/README.md

 * Google drive works like a local hard drive to store the images.
-However this could be done on any virtual machine as the code uses the Sentinel API to create, modify, copy and delete multiple folders/files automatically with thhttps://github.com/sebasmos/satellite.extractor/blob/main/downloader_sentinel_all_cities.ipynbe package shutil, then storing all pre-processed images with the right format into a single folder called DATASETS, ultimately moved to GCP.
+However this could be done on any virtual machine as the code uses the Sentinel API to create, modify, copy and delete multiple folders with the package shutil, then storing all pre-processed images with the right format into a single folder called DATASETS, ultimately moved to GCP.
 In an alternative pipeline we could e.g , download all images on a GCP bucket or on an Oracle bucket instead of using Google drive or GCP at al